 Some individuals who have watched too many Hollywood movies, might consider pulling a casino’s fire alarm simply for the thrill, or because they believe that they need a moment to collect themselves due to a game that appears to be stacked against them.
 Unfortunately, New Jersey law criminalizes the false pulling of a fire alarm in any location.
 Under N.J.S.A. § 2C:33-3 (False Public Alarms), falsely pulling a fire alarm can potentially be treated as a felony offense.

 Furthermore, the casino patron who might consider phoning in a fake bomb threat to “get even” after big losses or simply to see what would happen should think twice.
 N.J.S.A. § 2C:33-3(b) holds that it is a second-degree felony to make a false threat or report that leads to serious bodily injury.
 If the false report leads to another’s death, a first-degree crime can be charged.
 First and second-degree crimes are the two most serious gradings for criminal offenses.
 A second-degree crime can be punished with five to 10 years in prison.
 A first-degree crime can be punished with 10 to 20 years of imprisonment.
 Both degrees of crimes also carry significant monetary fines of up to $150,000 for a second-degree crime and up to $200,000 for a first-degree crime.
 Additional costs for the prosecution can also be imposed upon conviction.

 Contact Our Atlantic City Defense Attorneys

-Free initial consultation: Contact an experienced Atlantic City criminal defense lawyer about your case.
+Contact an experienced Atlantic City criminal defense lawyer for a free initial consultation about your case.
 Lawyers are available seven days a week, 24 hours a day, including holidays.